matthijsschipper/Programmeertheorie/docs/results_hillclimber.md

 # Results Hillclimber algorithm

 These results are reached until convergence was reached.
-Convergence is reached if the same level of costs is found for 1500 times.
+Convergence is reached if the same level of costs is found for 1500 times, is the assumption for this collection of results.
 Furthermore, the A* algorithm is used for optimization.

 ## Optimizing random solutions